Neural models

 Dual models

-Dual models compute a separate representation for documents and queries, which allows some speedup when computing scores of several documents and/or queries.
+Dual models compute a separate representation for documents and queries, which allows pre-computing document representations and scoring efficiently over large collections.

 Neural scorer based on (at least a partially) independent representation of the document and the question.